-New Petroleum Engineering Building
+Terry Fuller Petroleum Engineering Research Building

-About the Building
+About the building

-Industry asked engineering schools to produce more industry-ready engineers…the Bob L. Herd Department of Petroleum Engineering has accepted this challenge, raised admission standards to a 3.0 GPA at Texas Tech, and sustained one of the largest departments in the country.
+Industry asked engineering schools to produce more industry-ready engineers…the Bob L. Herd Department of Petroleum Engineering has accepted this challenge, raised admission standards to a 3.4 GPA at Texas Tech, and sustained one of the largest departments in the country.

-- Unconventional Technology Center
+- Anadarko Unconventional Technology Center

 - Apache Upstream Research Center

-- Reservoir Simulation Center and Drilling Laboratory
+- Chevron Reservoir and Drilling Simulation Center

-- Pressure Volume Temperature Laboratory
+- Pioneer Natural Resources Pressure Volume Temperature Laboratory

 This building is symbolic of Texas Tech's commitment to the petroleum industry and its investment to propel this program to the top of petroleum engineering departments.